ochoadan/halfnine/src/app/blog/wordpress/how-to-add-stripe-to-wordpress/page.md

 ---
-title: How to Easily Set Up and Accept Payments with Stripe in WordPress
+title: How to Easily Set Up and Accept Payments with Stripe on WordPress
 nextjs:
   metadata:
-    title: How to Easily Set Up and Accept Payments with Stripe in WordPress
+    title: How to Easily Set Up and Accept Payments with Stripe on WordPress - Halfnine
-    description: Learn how to set up and accept payments with Stripe in WordPress effortlessly with our comprehensive guide.
+    description: Learn how to set up and accept payments with Stripe on WordPress effortlessly with our comprehensive guide.
     alternates:
       canonical: https://www.halfnine.com/blog/wordpress/how-to-add-stripe-to-wordpress
 ---